-- 5.40 If ROCs cannot be revoked because they have been redeemed, we can still take action, as explained in the Orders55. - 5.41 Where these ROCs are identified and they were issued no more than six years previously, we must refuse to issue further ROCs for electricity generated by the generating station to which the original ROC was issued.
-The total number of ROCs withheld will align with the number of ROCs that should have been revoked in the first instance. - 5.42 This action is subject to the original ROCs not being more than six years old and not being issued for electricity generated under a NFFO contract. - 5.43 If we find that redeemed ROCs should never have been issued, we will contact the relevant parties and explain how we will withhold the appropriate number of ROCs from a future ROC issue.
+- 5.40 If ROCs cannot be revoked because they have been redeemed, we can still take action, as explained in the Orders54. - 5.41 Where these ROCs are identified and they were issued no more than six years previously, we must refuse to issue further ROCs for electricity generated by the generating station to which the original ROC was issued.
+The total number of ROCs withheld will align with the number of ROCs that should have been revoked in the first instance. - 5.42 This action is subject to the original ROCs not being more than six years old and not being issued for electricity generated under a NFFO contract.